markh-de/KiVar/README.md

 For referring to a Choice name, **Choice Identifiers** are used.
 They are basically the same as the name itself, but rules for [quoting and escaping](#quoting-and-escaping) of special characters apply.
 Choice Identifiers are **case-sensitive**.

-The special Choice Identifier `*` is used for specifying default Content and Properties to be applied to Choices not explicitly listed in the corresponding assignment.
-Refer to the [Default Choices](#default-choices) section below for details.
+The reserved Choice identifiers `?` and `*` can be used to assign template data to Choices not defined or not fully defined, respectively, for the corresponding assignment.
+For details, refer to the [Stand-In Choice](#stand-in-choice) and [Default Choices](#default-choice) sections below.

 ##### Declaration and Definition

-KiVar uses implicit declarations for Choice definitions.
+KiVar uses implicit declaration of Choice Identifiers.

-That is, adding a new Choice to an Aspect is simply done by using the Choice Identifier in any Choice Expression.
-This will cause the Choice to be created or extended (if it matches an existing one).
+That is, adding a new Choice to an Aspect is simply done by using (i.e. mentioning) the Choice Identifier in any Assignment's Choice Expression.
+This will cause the Choice to be created (if it's new) or extended (if it matches an existing one).

-It is therefore important to pay attention to correct spelling of Choice Identifiers, so that Choice Identifiers can be correctly allocated.
+It is therefore important to pay attention to correct spelling of Choice Identifiers, so that they can be correctly allocated.

 ##### Choice Identifier Lists